 The add neighbors option allows you to construct a connected network step-by-step.
 It imports all direct neighbors of the selected nodes into the network.

-- When applying it to document nodes, it is the visual equivalent to the Code Document Table.
+When applying it to document nodes, it is the visual equivalent to the Code Document Table.
 ATLAS.ti draws a blue lines between the codes, and the documents / document groups in which they occur.

 Depending on the entity type, possible neighbors are:

 The option all common imports all those that are applicable.

 Adding code neighbors to a document node, or a document group node allows creating case-based network.
 You can ask questions like: Which of the codes have been applied in which document or document groups.
 ATLAS.ti draws a blue lines between the codes, and the documents / document groups in which they occur.
 Make sure that Show Code-Document Connections is selected in the View options.